-As of January 1, 2019, the Institute adopted the accounting guidance in FASB Accounting Standards Update (ASU) No. 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made using the modified prospective method of transition.
+As of January 1, 2020, the Institute adopted the accounting guidance in FASB Accounting Standards Update (ASU) No. 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
 The new guidance is intended to clarify and improve accounting guidance for contributions received and contributions made.
 The amendments of this ASU should assist entities in (1) evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) or as exchange (reciprocal) transactions subject to other guidance and (2) determining whether a contribution is conditional.
-The Institute's financial statements reflect the application of this guidance for the year ended December 31, 2019.
-No cumulative-effect adjustment to net assets was recorded because the adoption did not impact the Institute's previously reported contributions.
+The Institute's financial statements reflect the application of this guidance as a resource provider for the year ended December 31, 2020.
+No cumulative-effect adjustment to net assets was recorded because the adoption did not impact the Institute's previously reported grant expense.